Borrelia burgdorferi antibodies test, IgM/IgG test, Lyme disease test

 Muscle and joint aches

 You may also have a test to look for Borrelia antibodies in your cerebrospinal fluid (CSF) if you have signs that your central nervous system has been affected.
-This may also be done if the blood test results aren't clear.
 CSF is the liquid that surrounds the brain and spinal cord.
+This test may also be done if the blood test results aren't clear.

 A negative result means that no antibodies were found.
 But Lyme disease is hard to diagnose.
 This is partly because the antibodies may not show up in your blood for several weeks.
 If your results are negative shortly after you've been infected, the result could be a false-negative.

-A positive result means that Borrelia antibodies were found and that you may have Lyme disease.
+A positive result means that Borrelia antibodies were found and that you may have had or have Lyme disease.
 False-positive results sometimes do occur.
 This means the test could say you have the infection when you don't.
+For example, even if you have had Lyme disease and been cured, antibodies may still be found months or years later.

 False-positive results can also happen if you have the autoimmune disease lupus, HIV, or syphilis.
 They can also happen if you have Helicobacter pylori bacteria or the Epstein-Barr virus.